tufts-ml/covid19-forecasting/README.md

 ## Step 1: Tweak the hyper parameters of the .fit() method
 n_iters, step_size_txn, step_size_soj, lambda_reg needs to be tweaked depending on the USA state being fitted to.
-As a rule of thumb, the step_size_soj should be 1 order of magnitude larger than step_size_txn.
+As a rule of thumb for the 2 learning_rates ('step_size'), the step_size_soj should be 1 order of magnitude larger than step_size_txn.

 ```
 pop_model.fit(training_data_obj,